creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-05-31-jean-zay-ultimate-guide.md

 Again, more detailed explanations can be found [here](http://www.idris.fr/eng/jean-zay/pre-post/jean-zay-jupyter-notebook-eng.html).

-> 📝 If you intend run a Jupyter script for a long time (few hours), it is better to include the following lines in your ```~/.ssh/config``` on your personal machine.
+> 📝 If you intend to run a Jupyter script for a long time (few hours), it is better to include the following lines in your ```~/.ssh/config``` on your personal machine.
 This is to prevent the ssh's connection loss and the job deletion due to the inactive of the ssh client.
 >
 >  ```shell
 >  # Create the config file